MarkusBordihn/BOs-Lobby/README.md

 ## Translations / Messages

 The messages and text could be adjusted over the translation file [en_us.json][en_us.json] in a resource pack.

+A resource pack example is available at [customization/resourecepacks/](customization/resourecepacks/).

+### Custom Welcome Messages

-You can use the following placeholders inside each of the messages:
+You can use the following placeholders inside each of the welcome messages:

 - `%1$s` Teleport command for fishing dimension
 - `%2$s` Teleport command for gaming dimension